goshng/polap/src/polaplib/man/v0.4/manuscript-supp.md

 ```

 **3. Install Bioconda packages**:
-Install conda packages incluing `polap` and others in their own conda environments.
+Install conda packages including `polap` and others in their own conda environments.
 We execute `polap-data-cflye -y install polap` if we want the latest version of `polap`.

 ```bash